William Cecil, 1st Baron Burghley: In popular culture

 Cecil appears as a character in the novels I, Elizabeth by Rosalind Miles, The Virgin's Lover and The Other Queen by Philippa Gregory, and is a prominent secondary character in several books by Bertrice Small.
 He is a prominent character in Legacy, a novel of Elizabeth I by Susan Kay.
-He also appears prominently in the alternative history Ruled Britannia, by Harry Turtledove, in which he and his son Sir Robert Cecil are conspirators and patrons of William Shakespeare in an attempt to restore Elizabeth to power after a successful Spanish invasion and conquest of England.
+He also appears in the alternative history Ruled Britannia, by Harry Turtledove, in which he and his son Sir Robert Cecil are conspirators and patrons of William Shakespeare in an attempt to restore Elizabeth to power after a Spanish invasion and conquest of England.
 In addition, he is portrayed as a young man in Lamentation by C. J. Sansom.
 Burghley also appears in the espionage novels of Fiona Buckley, featuring Elizabeth I's half-sister, Ursula Blanchard.

-Guy Pearce portrays Cecil in the 2018 historical drama Mary Queen of Scots, directed by Josie Rourke, which also stars Saoirse Ronan as Mary, Queen of Scots and Margot Robbie as Elizabeth I.
+Guy Pearce portrays Cecil in the 2018 historical drama Mary Queen of Scots, directed by Josie Rourke.

-William Cecil appears as a character in Deborah Harkness’ novel “Shadow of Night”, which is the second instalment of her “All Souls” Trilogy.
-Cecil is portrayed by Adrian Rawlins in the second season of the television adaptation of the book.
+William Cecil appears as a character in Deborah Harkness' novel Shadow of Night, which is the second instalment of her "All Souls" Trilogy.
+Cecil is portrayed by Adrian Rawlins in the television adaptation of the triogy, A Discovery of Witches.

-The 'Elizabethan class' Airspeed Ambassador G-ALZU of BEA that crashed in 1958 in the Munich air disaster, was named Lord Burghley.
+The Elizabethan-class Airspeed Ambassador G-ALZU that crashed in the 1958 Munich air disaster, was named Lord Burghley.